 - 2 shallots, thinly sliced (optional)

-Preheat a sous-vide cooker to desired final temperature (see note for temperature and timing charts, or find the same charts here).
+Preheat a sous vide cooker to desired final temperature (see note for temperature and timing charts, or find the same charts here).
 Season steaks generously with salt and pepper.
-Place in sous-vide bags along with herbs, garlic, and shallots (if using) and distribute evenly.
-Seal bags and place in water bath for time according to charts above.
+Place in sous vide bags along with herbs, garlic, and shallots (if using) and distribute evenly.
+Seal bags and place in water bath for desired time according to charts.